 Should I bring anything for my dog?

 When your dog is boarding, we strongly suggest that you bring more than enough food for their stay.
 Changing foods quickly can lead to intestinal discomfort and/or allergic reactions.
 We provide Kongs, nighttime treats and plenty of blankets, bedding and a comfortable cot to sleep on as needed.
-If you would like to bring toys, bedding, etc. we will certainly accommodate you so your dog feels “at home.”
+We do not accept any toys, chew bones, rawhides, bully sticks, dentastix, outside beds/blankets, or articles of clothing.